Traits are defined using the

 input types, and output types.
 Function argument names are not included because

-contract call, you pass a list of parameters and never specify the argument
+a contract call, you pass a list of parameters and never specify the argument

 names themselves.
 Only the order and types are important.

 The general form for defining a trait looks like this:

 (define-trait my-trait ( (function-name-1 (param-types-1) response-type-1) (function-name-2 (param-types-2) response-type-2) ;; And so on... ) )

 Time-locked wallet trait

 Earlier, we created a time-locked wallet contract that allows someone to lock a number of tokens until a certain block height is reached.
 We can define a trait for it, allowing us to standardise the interface.